 Shopping in IndianapolisThe center of Indy’s downtown retail district is Circle Centre Mall (49 W. Maryland St.).
 Anchored by Carson’s, this four-level shopping center has the usual suspects—Express, Gap, Forever 21 and H&M—in addition to specialty stores like Clarks, Eddie Bauer and a Colts Pro Shop.
 If the weather is less than ideal, this mall is a great place to wander, as it’s connected to quite a few hotels, restaurants, a movie theater, the convention center and even Lucas Oil Stadium (via a network of skywalks and underground passageways).

-At Hard Rock Cafe (49 S. Meridian St.) those in search of rock 'n' roll merchandise can pick up T-shirts, collectible pins, jewelry and other items with the cafe's logo.
 If fresh produce and cheeses are more your thing, make your way to City Market (near Monument Circle at 222 E. Market St.), where vendors sell all sorts of fresh goods inside a restored brick building.
 A weekly farmers market draws crowds on Wednesday mornings.

 Just a short walk away is Mass Ave, a fun and funky district located along Massachusetts Avenue.
 You’ll want to spend an afternoon (or more) window shopping and walking around this district; walk northeast from the intersection of Delaware and New York streets so you don’t miss the good stuff.